mamonu/boldbestpractice/docs/3_coding_standards.md

 ## Error messages
 Errors will occur, so write your error messages in a way that provide useful information to end users and people working on the code.

+## Encoding and CSVs

+Use unicode for character encoding.
+This means you should convert inputs that include non-ASCII characters to unicode as early as possible in your data processing workflow.
+If you are outputting to text files, these should be encoded in `utf-8`.